espsrc/reproducibility-course/session3/T3.1_singularity/README.md

 :bulb: **NOTE:** Here you will need ``sudo`` privileges.

-Here we will review how to create a container that automatically downloads some weather data and prints a result on a graph.
-To do it, we create this file as `weather.R`:
+We will review how to create a container that automatically downloads some weather data and prints a result on a graph.
+To do it, we create this file as `weather.def` with the instructions to build the image:

 ```